-During the Middle Ages, before the hereditary family name system was instituted, it was a practice to adopt a second name to be able to differentiate one individual from another with the same personal name.
+During the Middle Ages, and before the hereditary family name system was instituted, it was a practice to adopt a second name to be able to differentiate one individual from other with the same personal name.
 Surnames, as with languages in general, undergo spelling changes over time.
 This can be the result of exchanging letters which sound similar, or of scribes altering a name as it is recorded.

-While the use of hereditary family names began in the Iberian peninsula on the thirteenth century, it was not until the sixteenth century that the practice became firmly established among the general populace.
-The Basque Country is filled with the heritage of families from aristocratic and noble origins, who in the ancient times of shields and swords, earned their nobility by protecting their king and country from foreign invaders.
+While the use of hereditary family names began in the Iberian peninsula in the thirteenth century, it was not until the sixteenth century that the practice became firmly established among the general populace.
+The Basque Country is filled with families of aristocratic and noble origins who, in the ancient times of shields and swords, earned their nobility by protecting their king and country from foreign invaders.
 The Spanish Crown, in granting the family a decree of the coat-of-arms, recognized the nobility of the Araneta family.
-It is found in the compilation of "The Land of " Basque and Navarres" (Vol. 10 page 91 Encieclopedia Heraldica Hispano - Americano by Alberto and Arturo Garcia Garaffa ).
+It is found in the compilation of the land of " Basque and Navarres" (Vol 10 page 91 Enciclopedia Heraldica y Genealógica Hispano - Americano by Alberto and Arturo Garcia Carraffa).

 National Historical Archive & Research Center.
 Enciclopedia heráldica y genealógica hispano-americano (por Alberto y Arturo Garcia Garaffa).